quintel/etsource/PLANNING.markdown

 #### 1. Wanting too much

-We might be waning to change to much so that nothing moves anymore.
+We might be waning to change too much so that nothing moves anymore.

 We could mitigate this by being very critical on 'need-to-haves' and 'nice-to-haves'.
+Or we could define some first quick wins and gain momentum by successfully completing these first steps.

 #### 2. Migration might be daunting